THE MONORACIAL MILLENNIUM (a parody)

 Academic members of the PSJAC were successful in their efforts to rewrite the history of the US multiracial movement as symptomatic of white supremacy.
 The Interracial Voice, a popular online hub of the movement in the 1990s, was renamed the Inter-racist Voice, and Charles Byrd, its editor, is now known as that naïve, racist tool of post-racial, colorblind ideologues like Newt Gingrich and Ward Connerly.
 Pro-multiracial identity advocates from the 1990s, Susan Graham and Francis Wardle (a father and a husband) were conflated into the stereotypical white woman in an interracial marriage who feels more than entitled to transfer her white privilege to her biracial black children.
 College students interested in the multiracial movement now learn that Maria Root and Ward Connerly were political allies united in their desire to demoralize and dilute POC communities.

 Former pro-mixed-identity scholars from the nineties who remain in academia find themselves obligated to worship at the altar of Eduardo Bonilla Silva.
 Once they sang Kumbaya at pan-multiracial collegiate conferences alongside hapas and other mixies of various backgrounds, but now they join the chorus of conference-going white liberal academics that seems to never grow tired of condemning the media for constantly trying to lynch President Obama.
-They nod in agreement with those who say that white supremacy works through the hearts and souls of foolish, confused, and misguided mixed folk.
-They join other antiracist academic activists in chanting: Ah, Whiteness—thou art the primum mobile, the blinding overhang, material and ideational—race and racial projects, always and forever, until, and only until, that day comes when all the official races of the world have achieved balance, justice and equality.
+They nod in agreement with those who say that white supremacy works through the hearts and souls of foolish, confused, and misguided mixed folks.
+They join other antiracist academic activists in chanting: Ah, Whiteness—thou art the primum mobile, the blinding overhang, material and essential—race and racial projects, always and forever, until, and only until, that day comes when all the official races of the world have achieved balance, justice and equality.
 Amen!

 Those mixed-identified scholars who flat out refuse to admit that they had been aspiring to whiteness all along typically find themselves on the fringe of academia, or outside of academia altogether.
-Some have moved to Greece, Albania, Bahrain, Belize, Mongolia, Slovenia, Slovakia, and South Africa to study, live, or work.
-Some have gone on to teach in public high schools and private boarding schools.
-The practical ones went into different fields altogether like cyber security, software design, accounting, flipping houses, and driving for Uber.
+Some have moved to Greece, Albania, Bahrain, Belize, Kurdistan, Mongolia, Pakistan, Slovenia, Slovakia, and South Africa to study, live, or work.
+Some have gone on to teach in public high schools and in private boarding schools.
+The practical ones went into different fields altogether like cyber security, software design, accounting, flipping houses, or driving for Uber.
 Some are very happy to have left academia for good.

 Indeed…in this Age of Obama, it just doesn’t pay to be racially or ethnically fluid anymore.
 It pays to assert a monoracial identity and to pledge your allegiance to ARES.